-Conditional probability is the probability of an event occurring given that the other event has already occurred.
+Conditional probability is the probability of an event occurring given that another event has already occurred.
 The concept is one of the quintessential concepts in probability theory.
-Note that the conditional probability does not state that there is always a causal relationship between the two events, as well as it does not indicate that both events occur simultaneously.
+Note that conditional probability does not state that there is always a causal relationship between the two events, as well as it does not indicate that both events occur simultaneously.

 Formula for Conditional Probability

 - P(A|B) – the conditional probability; the probability of event A occurring given that event B has already occurred

 - P(A ∩ B) – the joint probability of events A and B; the probability that both events A and B occur

 - P(B) – the probability of event B